millenevprado/prepwork-lewagon/technical-workflow-4-startup/notes.md

 ![](images/deployment-merge-button.png)

 With this kind of process, we can ship really often.
 But this can cause some problems.
-For example, if you have 10 deploys, some might break.
+For example, if you have 10 deploys per day, some might break, which is not good for startups (we can't break stuff in this case).

 ![](images/deployment-break.png)

+And if we break something, we can just **ROLLBACK**, reverting the code to where it was before it broke.

+<h2> <a name = "testing"></a>TESTING</h2>

+How can we prevent breaking things?
+We can prevent TESTING!

+When we have a site with many features, we can write a code to automate the test and check when a change is made (a new feature is added), if this change hasn't affected any of the other features. **The best practice is to write a test code to every feature**.

+### Travis CI